ECP hears petition against election of PML-N central president today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-On previous hearing of this petition the ECP, by admitting this petition, had issued notices to Central President of PML-N Shahbaz Sharif, Chairman Raja Zafarul Haq, Deputy General Secretary Ahsan Iqbal and former president Nawaz Sharif to submit reply on July 10, 2018.
+On previous hearing of this petition the ECP, by admitting this petition, had issued notices to Central President of Pakistan Muslim League-Nawaz Shahbaz Sharif, Chairman Raja Zafarul Haq, Deputy General Secretary Ahsan Iqbal and former president Nawaz Sharif to submit reply on July 10, 2018.

-On previous hearing of this petition the ECP, by admitting this petition, had issued notices to Central President of PML-N Shahbaz Sharif, Chairman Raja Zafarul Haq, Deputy General Secretary Ahsan Iqbal and former president Nawaz Sharif to submit reply on July 10, 2018.
+On previous hearing of this petition the ECP, by admitting this petition, had issued notices to Central President of Pakistan Muslim League-Nawaz Shahbaz Sharif, Chairman Raja Zafarul Haq, Deputy General Secretary Ahsan Iqbal and former president Nawaz Sharif to submit reply on July 10, 2018.

 Comments